joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/09/world/americas/nobel-prize-venezuela.html

 **Storm System Causes Flooding in the Pacific Northwest**\
-`The Snoqualmie River and Chehalis River flooded roads and neighborhoods in Washington after a storm system brought heavy rain to the Pacific Northwest.`\
+`The Snoqualmie River and the Chehalis River flooded roads and neighborhoods in Washington after a storm system brought heavy rain to the Pacific Northwest.`\
 https://nytimes.com/video/weather/100000010576877/washington-river-flood.html